caffed/microstyled/README.md

 	</div>
 </div>

+## Update!!!
+(September 19th 2023)
+- Just in case if anyone is wondering, this project is not abandoned.
+I am currently working on 2.0 for this project and a UI library based off of it.
+Both should be released befoer the end of the year.

 ## About
 - Why?
   - I wanted something smaller and with less dependencies to use for my own projects.